Michael Fontaine Presentations

 Outreach presentations and media appearances

 - 2018.
-“Bringing the ancient world alive.”
+“From Democracy to Authoritarianism: The Death of the Roman Republic.”
 America in Class webinar, the National Humanities Center.

 - 2017.
 "Critical Thinking, Authority, and Censorship."
 Hao Hai Consulting（浩海咨询）Hangzhou, China.